Mahmoud Hashemi Shahroudi: Before the Iranian Revolution

-After victory of Iranian Revolution
+After the Iranian Revolution

-After the 1979 revolution, Shahroudi moved to Iran.
+After the Iranian Revolution, Shahroudi moved to Iran.
 Ayatollah Shahroudi helped preserve the relationship between Ayatollah Khomeini and Muhammad Sadiq al-Sadr, as well as relaying the messages of Marja in Najaf to Ayatollah Khomeini.

 He was elected as a member of guardian council in 1995.
 Then he was appointed the head of the Judiciary in 1999.

 In July 2011, Shahroudi was appointed by the Supreme Leader Ali Khamenei to head an arbitration body to resolve an ongoing dispute between president Mahmoud Ahmadinejad and the parliament.
 The five-member body which Shahroudi headed is made up of "hard-liners known for their opposition to any reforms within the ruling system", according to the Associated Press news agency.
 The appointment was seen as a move to sideline or weaken the past President of Iran Hashemi Rafsanjani who helmed the Expediency Council, a body set up to arbitrate disputes within the ruling system in the Islamic Republic.
 Rafsanjani had alienated Khamenei and the Islamic establishment with "his tacit support" for opposition to the controversial June 2009 presidential elections results that re-elected president Ahmadinejad.

 Shahroudi denounced ISIL as a terrorist organization that commits the worst sins of killing people in the name of jihad.
-Sharoudi had also denounced ISIL for wrecking the infrastructure of civilizations and countries, and for committing murder.
+Shahroudi had also denounced ISIL for wrecking the infrastructure of civilizations and countries, and for committing murder.